000600/Heart-Failure-Neural-Network/README.md

 ## The Neural Network

-The network is densely connected and made in tensorflow that predicts the probability of one's heart failing based on 11 factors.
+The network is densely connected and made in Tensorflow that predicts the probability of one's heart failing based on 11 factors.
 These factors include:
 - Age
 - Anaemia
 - Creatinine Phosphokinase